itberrios/phase_based/README.md

 # phase_based
 PyTorch implementation of [Phase Based Motion Magnification](http://people.csail.mit.edu/nwadhwa/phase-video/phase-video.pdf).
 It is based off of MATLAB source that can be found [here](http://people.csail.mit.edu/nwadhwa/phase-video/), the input videos can also be found at this location.
-The PyTorch implementation is much faster than a numpy implementation even without a GPU.
+The PyTorch implementation allows for easily parallization on a GPU and is even much faster than a numpy implementation even without a GPU.

 The [main notebook](https://github.com/itberrios/phase_based/blob/main/motion_amplification_pytorch.ipynb) contains a detailed hands-on overview of the Motion Magnification Algorithm.
 The main script is called motion_magnification.py and can be called from the commandline.
 Or alternatively the arguments can be input directly in the script.